High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Analysis

 The position and angle at the focal plane are measured in the VDCs and the target kinematics are reconstructed using the optics database - the transformation matrix between the focal plane and target variables.
 These reconstructed target variables are the in-plane ($\phi$ or $\phi_{\mbox{tg}}$) and out-of-plane ($\theta$ or $\theta_{\mbox{tg}}$) scattering angles, the $y$-coordinate of the target position $y_{\mbox{tg}}$, and the deviation of the particle's momentum from the central momentum setting of the spectrometer, $\delta = (p-p_o)/p_o$.

 The optical properties of the spectrometers were studied using sieve slit collimators~\cite{alcorn04}.
-The sieve slit is a 5~mm thick stainless steel sheet with a pattern of 49 holes (7 $\times$ 7), spaced 12.5 mm apart horizontally and 25~mm apart vertically.
-Two of the holes, one in the center and one displaced two rows vertically and one horizontally, are 4~mm in diameter, while the rest are 2~mm in diameter, to verify the orientation of the sieve slit.
-The slit is positioned (1.184$\pm$0.005)~m and (1.176$\pm$0.005)~m from the target on the left and right arm spectrometers, respectively.
+The sieve slit is a 5~mm thick stainless steel sheet with a pattern of 49 holes (7 $\times$ 7), spaced 12.5~mm apart horizontally and 25~mm apart vertically.
+Two of the holes, one in the center and one displaced two rows vertically and one horizontally, are 4~mm in diameter, while the rest are 2~mm in diameter to verify the orientation of the sieve slit.
+The slit is positioned (1.184$\pm$0.005)~m and (1.176$\pm$0.005)~m from the target on the left and right arms, respectively.

 A software cut was applied to limit the solid angle to 1.6~msr, with a cut on the out-of-plane angle of $ |\theta_{\mbox{tg}}|<$40~mrad and in-plane angle of $ |\phi_{\mbox{tg}}|<$10~mrad.
 Based on the accuracy of the reconstructed sieve slit hole pattern, we estimate that the size of the region accepted by the cuts is accurate to 0.20~mrad.
 This translates into a 2.0\% scale uncertainty in the in-plane angle and 0.5\% scale uncertainty in the out-of-plane angle.
 The sum in quadrature of the two angle scale uncertainties was used to determine the final estimated scale uncertainty in the 1.6~msr solid angle cut of 2.06\%.
-Because the 1.6~msr solid angle cut is identical for all kinematics, the uncertainty in the solid angle only contributes to the scale uncertainty and thus has no impact on the extraction of $\gegm$.
+Because the 1.6~msr solid angle cut is identical for all kinematics, the uncertainty in the solid angle contributes fully to the scale uncertainty, but yields a negligible contribution to the uncertainty in the extraction of the ratio $\gegm$.